Born Albert William Simmons

 the legendary statue of Mr. P. G.

-He begins writing the song of the same
+He begins writing the The Balad of Mr. P.G.

 on the tour bus back to his hotel.